 And my blog is: http://alittleburdtoldme.blogspot.com/ (feel free to check it out!)

 I hope this helps you!

 I wish I was confident in my writing, but my writing skills have always been pretty basic?
 I mean, I can write sentences, but then fancy literature not so much.
 I have kept a journal since high school, and this helped me practice looking for words or phrases to express myself.
 I have been writing more often now: forums, blog, emails… Someone also once told me to keep writing and start reading magazines or anything that may be interesting.
-Best of luck to all with writing! :Dposted about 2 years ago
+Best of luck to all with writing! :Dposted over 5 years ago